dougschallmoser/hiking-trails-locator-cli-app/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License(https://opensource.org/licenses/MIT)

 ## Acknowledgments